Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 Setting the seek type changes which point in a song the bot starts playing from.

--   `/seek set beginning` will play every song starting from the beginning
+-   `/seek set seek:beginning` will play every song starting from the beginning
--   `/seek set random` will play from a random point in the song
+-   `/seek set seek:random` will play from a random point in the song
--   `/seek set middle` will play from the middle of the song
+-   `/seek set seek:middle` will play from the middle of the song

 ![seek](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/seek.png)